aws-samples/shopfloor-connectivity/docs/core/aws-iot-credential-provider-configuration.md

 ---
 ### ExpiryClockSkewSeconds
-Seconds that will be added to the system time when checking the expiration of the credentials.
-New credentials will be retrieved when the clock time of the system plus these number of seconds is beyond the credentials expiration time.
-This value can be set to avoid using expired credentials when the system clock runs slightly behinds
+The ExpiryClockSkewSeconds property defines a buffer time (in seconds) added to the system clock when checking credential expiration.
+This helps prevent using expired credentials when system clocks are slightly out of sync.
+The credential provider will proactively fetch new credentials when the current time plus this skew value exceeds the credential expiration time.
+For example, with the default value of 300 seconds (5 minutes), new credentials will be requested 5 minutes before actual expiration.

 **Type**: Int

-Default = 300
+Default = 300 seconds

 ---
 ### GreenGrassDeploymentPath
-Pathname for the root of Greengrass deployment.
-If set then the ClientProxyConfiguration IotCredentialEndpoint, RoleAlias, ThingName, Certificate, PrivateKey, RootCA, and Proxy will be read from the GreenGrass configuration file.
-If any of these is specified then it will override the setting read from the configuration file.
+The GreengrassDeploymentPath property specifies the root directory path of an AWS IoT Greengrass V2 deployment.
+When set, the credential provider will read configuration settings ( [IotCredentialEndpoint](#iotcredentialendpoint), [RoleAlias](#rolealias), [ThingName](#thingname), [CertificateFile](#certificatefile), [PrivateKeyFile](#privatekeyfile), [RootCA](#rootca), and [Proxy](#proxy))from the Greengrass configuration file.
+Individual settings specified elsewhere will override those from the Greengrass configuration.

-**Type**: String

 The typical root directory for Greengrass 2 deployment is /greengrass/v2.
 The process running the core or target must have access to the file effectiveConfig.yaml in subdirectory config.
 Note that these directories and files have restricted access.

+Note: This configuration can be used even when SFC is not deployed as a Greengrass component.

+**Type**: String

 ---
 ### IotCredentialEndpoint